Is Professional Tax Applicable in Chennai?

 Benefits of 12A and 80G Registration

 The 80G and 12A Registration certificate helps an NGO to get income tax exemption.
-This exemption is granted to the NGO as well as to the donors.
-It is essential to obtain the certification immediately after the incorporation of the NGO.
-The main objective of 80G & 12A registration is to encourage the donors to contribute to social work and donate to the organisations with these certifications without the fear of additional costs.
+This exemption is granted to both the NGO and its donors.
+It is essential to obtain certification immediately after the NGO’s incorporation.
+The primary objective of 80G & 12A registration is to encourage donors to contribute to social work and donate to organisations with these certifications without incurring additional costs.

 The Income Tax Department issues an 80G Certificate to a non-governmental organisation (NGO) such as a charitable trust or a Section 8 Company.
 The 80G Certificate is granted to encourage donors to donate funds to such non-profit organisations.